LSEG-API-Samples/Article.RDP.VSCode.ThunderClient/README.md

 ![Figure-10](images/10_thunderclient_req_5.png "RDP Auth result")

+**Note**: This example is based on the Version 1 Authentication.
+You can find more detail about the Version 2 Authentication from [Changes to Customer Access and Identity Management: Version 2 Authentication](https://developers.lseg.com/en/article-catalog/article/changes-to-customer-access-and-identity-management--refinitiv-re) article.

 ### <a id="test"></a>Creating Test

 The Thunder Client also supports the scriptless testing feature that lets you create basic tests via GUI-based without any manual script like the Postman.
 You can create the test cases in the Tests tab.